 I come very proud Scots, and, in my family, New Year’s (or Hogmanay as it was once called) played a popular part of my childhood.
 Although I admit to overspending at Christmas, something psychological as being raised poor, I am not one to overindulge, other than a bit of plum pudding and a small mincemeat pie for each of the the twelve days of Christmas.
-However, I find the traditions of New Year’s more fulfilling because beyond the singing and dancing and drinking too much there is something hopeful in the tradition.
+However, I find the traditions of New Year’s more fulfilling because beyond the singing and dancing and drinking too much there is something hopeful in the tradition, and, as 2020, has proven to be all that we despise, 2021 holds the promise of a “new” year.

 In the 1600s, many Scots rejected Christmastide celebrations as Papist excesses.
 Christmas in Scotland was traditionally observed very quietly, because the Church of Scotland, a Presbyterian church, for various reasons never placed much emphasis on the Christmas festival.
 Christmas Day only became a public holiday in 1958, and Boxing Day in 1974.
 The New Year’s Eve festivity, Hogmanay, was by far the largest celebration in Scotland.
 The gift-giving, public holidays and feasting associated with mid-winter were traditionally held between 11 December and 6 January.
 However, since the 1980s, the fading of the Church’s influence and the increased influences from the rest of the UK and elsewhere, Christmas and its related festivities are now nearly on a par with Hogmanay and “Ne’erday.”
 [Christmas in Scotland] The season’s highlight is still Hogmanay, the Scottish term for December 31 and all the “party” it entails.
 Indeed, the celebrations are so intense that most businesses remain closed until January 3.